MESGJanie/documentation/service/configuration.md

 ## Computation requirements

 Services can specify its cpu, memory and disk requirements.
 The Application will check if the requirements are compatible with the machine it is running on.

+## Visibility

+A service defines who can see it by setting a visibility parameter.
+The possible values are: all, users, workers, none.
+If set to users, any user will be able to select the service in a task.
+If set to workers, any worker will be able to run the service.
+If set to all, any user and worker will be able to access it.
+If set to none, the service will be accessible by manually entering its service ID \(that will be creating when deploying the service\).

+## Publish

+A service defines what is published on the network when deploying by setting a publish parameter.
+The possible values are: all, source, container, none.
+If set to source, only the source code will be published \(the developer will have to execute the service itself\).
+If set to container, only the container will be published \(any worker will be able to run it\).
+If set to all, both the source code and the container will be published.
+If set to none, only the service config file will be published \(the developer will have to execute the service itself\).

 ## Events